A Cool Million: Plot summary

-A Cool Million, as its subtitle suggests, presents “the dismantling of Lemuel Pitkin,” piece by piece.
-As a satire of the Horatio Alger myth of success, the novel is evocative of Voltaire’s Candide, which satirized the philosophical optimism of Gottfried Wilhelm Leibniz and Alexander Pope.
-Pitkin is a typical ‘Schlemiel’, stumbling from one situation to the next; he gets robbed, cheated, unjustly arrested, frequently beaten and exploited.
+A Cool Million, as its subtitle suggests, presents "the dismantling of Lemuel Pitkin," piece by piece.
+As a satire of the Horatio Alger myth of success, the novel is evocative of Voltaire's Candide, which satirized the philosophical optimism of Gottfried Wilhelm Leibniz and Alexander Pope.
+Pitkin is a typical "schlemiel", stumbling from one situation to the next; he is robbed, cheated, unjustly arrested, frequently beaten and exploited.
 In a parallel plot, Betty Prail, Pitkin's love interest, is raped, abused, and sold into prostitution.
-Over the course of the novel Pitkin manages to lose an eye, his teeth, his thumb, his scalp and his leg, but nevertheless retains his optimism and gullibility to the inevitably bitter end.
+Over the course of the novel, Pitkin loses an eye, his teeth, his thumb, his scalp and his leg, but nevertheless retains his optimism and gullibility to the inevitably bitter end.

-Pitkin's troubles, however, don't end with his death.
-Even after his death, he is exploited as a martyr by the ‘National Revolutionary Party’, a political organization led by right-wing populist Shagpoke Whipple, a failed banker and manipulative former American president.
+Pitkin's troubles, however, do not end with his death.
+He is exploited as a martyr by the National Revolutionary Party, a political organization led by right-wing populist Shagpoke Whipple, a failed banker and manipulative former American president.
 Pitkin's birthday becomes a national holiday, and American youths march down the streets singing songs in his honor.
-Whipple speaks out against aliens and calls for a rejection of “sophistication, Marxism and International Capitalism.”
+Whipple speaks out against aliens and calls for a rejection of "sophistication, Marxism and International Capitalism."
 The novel ends with a series of roaring "hails" from the crowd.

 Literary significance and criticism

-Pitkin's pathetic inability to conform to society's standards, or to the ‘American’ way of life, is the main cause of his repeated failures.
+Pitkin's pathetic inability to conform to society's standards, or to the "American" way of life, is the main cause of his repeated failures.
 Nevertheless, there is something admirable in Pitkin's naïve persistence, as West wrote in a letter to S. J. Perelman:

 Suppose he had the Horatio Alger slant and was a guy who was trying to get one foot on the ladder of success and they were always moving the ladder on him, but they couldn’t touch the dream.

-West not only parodies Alger by mimicking his prose style; he also lifted several passages directly from a number of different Alger novels.
+West not only parodies Alger by mimicking his prose style, but he also lifted several passages directly from a number of different Alger novels.

 In A Cool Million, West presents Italian slavers, Chinese pimps, brutal Irish cops, and greedy Jewish lawyers.
 Though most of the early criticism dismissed the novel as too direct a parody to have any real literary merit, it is seen by some as an early example of postmodernism.

 Harold Bloom includes A Cool Million in his list of canonical works of the period he names the Chaotic Age (1900–present) in The Western Canon.
 Bloom also deems the rhetoric used by Shagpoke Whipple as prophetic of such presidents as Ronald Reagan.